Burnup Measurement using Bent Crystal Diffraction Spectrometers for Pebble Bed Reactors: Introduction

 \section{Introduction}

-The rapid burnup measurement of discharged fuel is a key challenge in Pebble Bed Reactor (PBR) operation.
-Accurate methods are needed to control excess reactivity and minimize fuel waste~\cite{analysis-of-peb-bu-in-PBR}.
-Traditionally, burnup is determined by measuring gamma-emitting fission products, such as $^{137}$Cs, using high-purity germanium (HPGe) detectors, which are preferred for their excellent energy resolution~\cite{best-candidate-isotopes-burnup}.
-However, pebbles leaving the core are highly radioactive; simulations of HPGe gamma spectra for discharge pebbles show total count rates on the order of tens to hundreds of gigacounts per second (Gcps)~\cite{sandia-pbr-mca-kovacic-report}.
-Such extreme activity makes it difficult to operate HPGe detectors without substantial shielding or detector distance.
+Pebble bed reactors (PBRs) operate on a continuous refueling mode that relies on a burnup measurement system (BUMs) capable of inferring the burnup level of each pebble~\cite{analysis-of-peb-bu-in-PBR}.
+The BUMs must process pebbles quickly to reduce the fuel inventory necessary to operate the reactor at any time and to be accurate to optimize fuel utilization and reduce operational uncertainties.
+An optimized BUMs could measure pebbles as fast as they leave the core, which is about 22.5 seconds for the the generic fluoride-salt-cooled high-temperature reactor (gFHR) design published by Kairos Power~\cite{gfhr}.
+Currently, the expectation is to use high-purity germanium (HPGe) detectors for assessing the concentration of gamma-emitting fission products, such as $^{137}$Cs, which are used as proxy for burnup~\cite{best-candidate-isotopes-burnup}.
+HPGe detectors are preferred for their excellent energy resolution.
+However, pebbles leaving the core are highly radioactive and the gamma spectrum for discharge pebbles show total count rates on the order of tens to hundreds of gigacounts per second (Gcps)~\cite{sandia-pbr-mca-kovacic-report}.
+Such extreme activity makes it difficult to operate HPGe detectors without increased cooling time and substantial shielding or detector distance.
 In conventional configurations, HPGe detectors are typically limited to count rates of only a few tens of thousands per second, and specialized designs are required to approach even 1 Gcps~\cite{highcounthpge}.
-Additionally, Compton scattering and nearby spectral features can obscure the 661 keV photopeak from $^{137}$Cs.
-Rapid measurement is also essential: in the generic fluoride-salt-cooled high-temperature reactor (gFHR) design published by Kairos Power~\cite{gfhr}, pebbles exit the core approximately every 22.5 s at the nominal circulation rate.
-This frequency is representative of other pebble-bed reactor designs and establishes a practical upper limit on the measurement time available for each pebble in a burnup measurement system (BUMS) track.
+Additionally, Compton scattering and nearby peaks can obscure the 661 keV photopeak from $^{137}$Cs~\cite{areva-readiness-study}.

+This work proposes to use bent crystal diffraction (BCD) spectrometer for burnup measurements, a technique that is widely applied in nuclear physics, astrophysics, synchrotron science, and nuclear forensics~\cite{germanium-bent-monochromator-tungsten-levels-dumond, bcd-solar-flare-nasa-sylwester, synchrotron-two-bcd-monochromators-yamaoka, bcd-plutonium-spectrometer-goodsell}.
+BCD spectrometers can filter gammas by energy before they reach the detector.
+In this method, precisely fabricated crystals act as diffraction gratings for collimated gamma radiation.
+The diffraction angle depends on the photon wavelength, which is directly related to the gamma energy as shown in Equation~\ref{eqn:waveenergy}.

+When Bragg's law is satisfied with respect to the incident angle and energy of the photons, constructive diffraction occurs as given by Equation~\ref{eqn:braggslaw}.